 So… what’s the solution to these problems?
 Basically, diversity is key – have a range of goals.
 Break down your aims and make them achievable.
 The two questions you really need to be asking yourself when you’re goal setting are:-

 1. Why do I want to achieve this goal?

 Be open minded when you’re asking yourself this question.
-Think about what other goals might lead you in the same direction in a better way.
+Think about what other goals might lead you in the same direction, perhaps even in a better way.
 Adjust your goals if needed.
 Give yourself a more manageable and achievable short-term aim that will set you on the right path.
-You haven’t failed at your original goal, you’re just being flexible about your journey to give yourself the best chance of long-term success and happiness.
+You haven’t failed at your original goal if you make these adjustments, you’re just being flexible about your journey.
+Why not give yourself the best chance of long-term success and happiness?

 2. Does success in this goal ultimately depend on something I can’t control?

 If it does, that doesn’t mean it’s a bad goal to have.
 Just try to make sure it’s not the goal you’re most focused on, and certainly make sure it’s not your only goal.
 Give yourself the opportunity to be the master of your own success at least some of the time.
 If your goal is to get a particular job, make it your main aim to be an outstanding candidate for the job by improving yourself.
 If you end up getting the job as a result it’s a bonus.
 But if you don’t then you’ll be better prepared for the next time an opportunity comes about.

 Always remember that success is in the eye of the beholder.
 Not smashing every single goal you set at your first attempt, or even your second, third or twentieth attempt, is NOT the same thing as never achieving anything worthwhile.
 Be kind to yourself, and celebrate every victory.
 Some days that will just be getting out of bed in the morning, and that’s ok!

 For some interesting reads on goals, check out these articles:-